Changissnz/commerce_spoils_wrath_and_blood/README.md

 narrative.
 It was like something a high school girl would write.
 After I told it a few times to revise itself out of fictional tones, some of its reasoning is off.
 But because of my help, this Claude story is not half-bad.
 But it also is half-bad, upon review.
 It's like Claude didn't really think writing this.
 I gave it bullet points.
 It stated my main points.
 But it added in this fluff and deflection, like "it's not a living salary, it's 10 years in prison or death".
+I'm going to be somewhat hating on the American economy for a while now.
+Nothing is going to change the way I feel about some things now.
+There can be as many
+AI bubble crashes as possible.
+It's all BLEHH.

 Shutttttt uppp, Claude.